-In July, one of Trump's named foreign policy advisers -- a man named Carter Page, whom the FBI was already monitoring due to previous contacts with Russian intelligence -- traveled to Moscow and gave a very pro-Russian foreign policy speech.
-The FBI had obtained a warrant targeting Carter Page on the grounds that it had probable cause to believe Page was acting as an agent of a foreign power
+In July, one of Trump's named foreign policy advisers -- a man named Carter Page, whom the FBI was already monitoring due to his previous contacts with Russian intelligence -- traveled to Moscow and gave a very pro-Russian foreign policy speech.
+The FBI had obtained a warrant targeting Carter Page on the grounds that it had probable cause to believe Page was acting as an agent of a foreign power.

 In August we learned that Trump's campaign manager Paul Manafort's name appeared in a secret ledger for a pro-Putin political party in Ukraine with $12.7 million next to it.
 That revelation led to his resignation.
 Later we learned that Manafort had been employed by a Russian oligarch starting in 2004 and continuing through 2015 "doing work that often dovetailed with Russian political interests not only in Ukraine, but also in Georgia and Montenegro."
 U.S. intelligence reportedly intercepted Russian agents bragging about their close relationship with Manafort.

 On October 31st, 2016, Slate revealed that a server owned by the Trump organization was communicating with the Russian Bank "Alfa Bank" in ways that were hard to explain without some other communication channel being involved as well.
 As of March 10, 2017, CNN reported that the FBI was still investigating this server.